-- Obtain information from customer (declaration from customer) a. - b.
-Obtain information from news media. - Judge and keep tab of the news of social media. c. - Record and information as provided by legal entity. d. - Commercial Data base of companies e. - f.
+- a.
+Obtain information from customer (declaration from customer) - b.
+Obtain information from news media. - c.
+Judge and keep tab of the news of social media. - d.
+Record and information as provided by legal entity. - e.
+Commercial Data base of companies - f.
 Information received from Nepal Government's concerned authorities/organization.